wu-mng/more/README.md

 - Clear, minimalist design: perfect as starting point, yet complete and ready to use

-- Highly customisable: define your own layout, typography and color values
+- Highly customisable: define your own layout, typography and colors

 - Accessible: built with semantic HTML, progressive enhancements; optimized for keyboard and screen reader navigation